JetsonHacksNano/CSI-Camera/README.md

 # CSI-Camera
-Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Nano Developer Kit.
+Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Developer Kits with CSI camera ports.
+This includes the recent Jetson Nano and Jetson Xavier NX.
 This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v

-The camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
-The pins on the camera ribbon should face the Jetson Nano module, the stripe faces outward.
+For the Nanos and Xavier NX, the camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
+The pins on the camera ribbon should face the Jetson module, the tape stripe faces outward.

-The new Jetson Nano B01 developer kit has two CSI camera slots.
-You can use the sensor_mode attribute with nvarguscamerasrc to specify the camera.
+Some Jetson developer kits have two CSI camera slots.
+You can use the sensor_mode attribute with the GStreamer nvarguscamerasrc element to specify which camera.
 Valid values are 0 or 1 (the default is 0 if not specified), i.e.

 ```
 nvarguscamerasrc sensor_id=0